 How Much is Minimum Wage in Nepal?

-The minimum wage in Nepal is 17,300 NPR, about $125 per month.
-It differs only for tea estate workers who have a minimum salary of 13,895 per month.
-The last increase occurred in July 2023.
-It was previously 15,000 NPR per month.
+The current minimum wage in Nepal is NPR 19,550 about $148 per month, effective since July 17, 2025.
+It differs only for tea estate workers who have a minimum salary of 15,699 per month.

 Average Salary in Nepal vs. the Rest of the World